 Thoroughly researched and written with page-turning suspense, The Unquiet Dead is both a compelling mystery and testimony of humanity's capacity for immense evil.

 "And into the remnants of Khattak's prayer intruded a series of recollections from his youth.
 Of news reports, hurriedly organized meetings and volunteer drives, followed too slowly by action.
 He saw himself as a young man joining others in a circle around the flame at Parliament Hill.
 He absorbed the thick, despairing heat of that summer into his skin.
 His dark hair flattened against his head; he felt in that moment his own impotence."

-Ausma Zehanat Khan is the author of The Unquiet Dead and The Language of Secrets.
+Ausma Zehanat Khan is the author of several mystery novels, including The Unquiet Dead, The Language of Secrets, A Death in Sarajevo, and A Dangerous Crossing.
 She holds a PhD in international human rights law and has practiced in Toronto and taught at Northwestern University.
 She currently lives in Colorado.

 Length: 324 pages

 Set in: Toronto, Ontario, Canada; Bosnia and Herzegovina